emilio-moreno/MiniPys/README.md

 A standalone Python file of less than 100 lines.

 Miscellaneous Python codes baked in less than 100 lines!
-They're standalones, but I usually paired them in main() definitions at other projects.
+They're standalones, but I usually pair them in main() definitions at other projects.

 Free!
 (MIT License)